-Activity supported by The Film Exhibition Fund can vary in length, scale and format - all delivery, however, should take place between May 2024 and 31st March 2025.
+Activity supported by The Film Exhibition Fund can vary in length, scale and format - all delivery, however, should take place between April 2025 and early March 2026.

-Members can apply for £2,000 - £10,000 per year to support audience facing screening projects.
+Members can apply for $\pm 2,000 - \pm 10,000$ per year to support audience facing screening projects.
 Please note that projects seeking the maximum sum will be expected to respond most strongly to these guidelines.